High functioning anxiety is similar to other types of anxiety in the sense that you’ll experience symptoms, such as:

 - Personality Traits – Childhood characteristics, such as shyness or nervousness, can lead to an anxiety disorder later in life. ⁸

-- Substance Abuse Disorder – Abuse of drugs and alcohol along with subsequent withdrawal symptoms can lead to anxiety. ⁹
+- Substance Use Disorder – Abuse of drugs and alcohol along with subsequent withdrawal symptoms can lead to anxiety. ⁹

 Is High Functioning Anxiety Connected to Depression?

-The National Alliance of Mental Illness (NAMI) recently discovered that 60% of those struggling with anxiety also show signs of depression.
-Furthermore, those who already struggle with anxiety and stress and do not seek treatment are at an increased risk of facing depression. ¹⁰
+The National Alliance of Mental Illness (NAMI) recently discovered that 60% of those who struggle with anxiety also show signs of depression.
+Furthermore, those who already struggle with anxiety and stress and do not seek treatment are at an increased risk of depression. ¹⁰

 Since people with high functioning anxiety tend to manage symptoms and their lives, they’re less likely to seek out treatment.
 In turn, symptoms may spiral out of control and lead to an increased risk of depression.